|

 However, if your racket is damaged, you're not allowed to have a break in order to fetch a new racket.
 You must have a spare racket with you.

-If you take a break in accordance with these table tennis rules, you have to remain in or near the playing area except with the permission of the referee.
+If you take a break in accordance with these regulations, you have to remain in or near the playing area except with the permission of the referee.

 During intervals between games and for time-outs, you have to remain within 3 metres of the playing area, under the supervision of the umpire.